ALLWIN-Informatics/Allwin.Sitecore.Modules.LiveList/README.md

  3. Datasources
 	 1. Here the editors can create their own **Datasources** for the Live List items
 	 2. This folder contains items based on your custom templates

+The settings item is found here: `/sitecore/system/Modules/LiveList/Live List Settings`.
+You can setup here **Use Default CSS ** or not not.
+Because by default the component has it's own style but you can overwrite it with your own.

+### Sitecore 8.0 specialities

+If you would like to install the module for Sitecore 8.0 then you need to do some additional changes to make it work.
+Go to your `web.config` and:

+ 1. Add `targetFramework="4.5" requestValidationMode="2.0"` to `system.web/httpRuntime`
+ 2. Add the `<add key="ValidationSettings:UnobtrusiveValidationMode" value="None" />` to your appSettings

 ### Here is a tutorial about an older version with integrated in Habitat
 [![YouTube Video](https://img.youtube.com/vi/AZje4ROX4dc/0.jpg)](https://www.youtube.com/watch?v=AZje4ROX4dc)